Hardoi district: History

-Under the Nawabs of Awadh, the area of present-day Hardoi district was divided between several different chaklas.
+Under the Nawabs of Awadh, the area of present-day Hardoi district was divided into several different chaklas.
 Sandila became a chakla in 1821, consisting of the parganas of Sandila, Mallanwan, Kachhandao, and Malihabad (the last of which is now in Lucknow district).

 Hardoi district was first formed after the British annexed Awadh in February 1856, and it was originally called Mallanwan district because its headquarters were at Mallanwan.
 After the 1857 uprising the seat was moved to Hardoi due to its more central location.

 At that time, Hardoi district consisted of four tehsils: Shahabad, Hardoi, Bilgram, and Sandila.
 Shahabad tehsil contained eight parganas: Shahabad, Pali, Pachhoha, Saromannagar, Barwan, Mansurnagar, Alamnagar, and Pindarwa-Pihani.
 Hardoi tehsil contained the parganas of Bangar, Gopamau, Sara, and Bawan.
 Bilgram tehsil contained the parganas of Bilgram, Mallanwan, Kachhandao, Sandi, and Katiari; and finally, Sandila tehsil comprised the four parganas of Sandila, Gundwa, Kalyanmal, and Balamau.

 In 1869, Sara pargana was divided into Sara North and Sara South, and Sara North was transferred into Shahabad tehsil, while at the same time Barwan was transferred into Hardoi tehsil.

 Geography

 Hardoi is the westernmost district of Awadh.
 Its eastern border is formed by the Gomti River, which separates it from Sitapur and Lakhimpur Kheri districts.
 To the south, it borders Lucknow and Unnao districts.
 On the west, its border is formed partly by the Sendha river until it joins the Ramganga, and then the district border cuts south to the Ganges, which then forms the western boundary the rest of the way.

 There are two main geographic divisions of Hardoi district: the kachh or lowlands in the west and the bangar or uplands in the east.
-The dividing line between them is a high bank of barren sandhills on the east side of the Garra basin, running north-south in the western part of the district.
+The dividing line between them is a high bank of barren sandhills on the east side of the Garra basin, running north–south in the western part of the district.

 In the east, a broad upland belt with sandy soil overlooks the Gomti.
 Between them and the river, there is a small area of tarai lowlands with mostly poor sandy soil, some of which is covered by swamps.
-The uplands are characterized by rolling sandhills, which are often covered with tufts of munj grass several meters tall.
+The uplands are characterised by rolling sandhills, which are often covered with tufts of munj grass several meters tall.
 These hills are otherwise dry and barren, and they present a constant hazard to the farms below them because they are liable to shift during high winds.
 They are most prominent in the area around Gopamau.
 The sandy ridges are broken up by steep ravines, which drain the water that collects in lower-lying areas to the west.
 In some of those depressions, there are large reedy swamps.